 Steve Schneider is the Senior Program Director of WestEd’s Mathematics, Science, and Technology Program and serves as the Principal Investigator (PI) of the $12.2 million National Science Foundation’s (NSF) Center for Assessment and Evaluation of Student Learning (CAESL), the California K-12 Mathematics Implementation Study, the National Assessment Governing Board’s (NAGB) 2009 NAEP science framework development project and the 2012 NAEP Technological Literacy framework project, and is the Principal Investigator of three efficacy studies of educational interventions.

-He was also the Co-PI/Project Director for the development the AYA (High School) Science teacher assessment for the National Board for Professional Teaching Standards and a lead evaluator of numerous large-scale evaluation efforts for NSF and the U.S. Department of Education (ED).
-Schneider has served...
+He was also the Co-PI/Project Director for the development the AYA (High School) Science teacher assessment for the National Board for Professional Teaching Standards and a lead evaluator of numerous large-scale evaluation efforts for NSF and the U.S. Department of Education (ED)....
 Read More.

 Mike Schroepfer is the Vice President of Engineering at Facebook.
 Mike is responsible for harnessing the engineering organization’s culture of speed, creativity and exploration to build products, services and infrastructure that support the company’s users, developers and partners around the world.
 Before coming to Facebook, Mike was the Vice President of Engineering at Mozilla Corporation, where he led the global, collaborative, open and participatory product development process behind Mozilla’s popular software, such as the Firefox web browser.
 Mike was formerly a distinguished engineer at Sun Microsystems where he was the Chief Technology Officer for the data center automation division (“N1”).
 He was also the founder, Chief Architect and Director of Engineering at CenterRun, which was acquired by Sun.
 Mike worked with several startups at the...
 Read More.